ryanhlewis/VoxelEarth/README.md

 Voxel Earth is licensed under the MIT License.
 See the LICENSE file for more details.

 ### Acknowledgements
+We use Google Photorealistic 3D Tiles under fair use and load data on-demand without downloading or caching outside of development.

-This project stands on the shoulders of giants.
-Special thanks to Lucas Dower, ForceFlow, and the CartoDB team for their incredible work and open-source contributions.
+Special thanks to Lucas Dower, ForceFlow, Cesium, Google, and the CartoDB team for their incredible work and open-source contributions.
 Voxel Earth would not be possible without their efforts.